 CBG influences our endocannabinoid system just as the other cannabinoids do.
 Our CB1 receptors are primarily in the brain, while our CB2 receptors are elsewhere in the body.
 While other endocannabinoids also bind with these receptors, anandamide (AEA) and 2-arachidonoylglycerol (2-AG) are the best known.

-What AEA does is bind primarily with the CB1 receptors and act as a neurotransmitter that directly impacts our cognitive function and mood.
+AEA binds primarily with the CB1 receptors and acts as a neurotransmitter that directly impacts our cognitive function and mood.
 Meanwhile, AG binds with CB1 and CB2 receptors and has an anti-inflammatory effect.
-Researchers believe that CBG binds primarily with CB2 receptors, and in high doses, can block other compounds from binding with CB1 receptors.
+Researchers believe that CBG binds primarily with CB2 receptors and can block other compounds from binding with CB1 receptors in high doses.

 Is Full-Spectrum CBG Oil Legal In My State?